Miffyli/ToriLLE/docs/faq.md

 Under the hood ToriLLE takes two kinds of joint states: Normal joint states {1,2,3,4} and hand-grip states {0,1}.
 To streamline things Python library takes in integer in {1,2,3,4} for hand-grips as well, but maps {1,2} => 0 and {3,4} => 1.

+## Why does launching multiple `ToribashControl` instances take time?

+To avoid mixing Toribash processes with corresponding `ToribashControl` instances, launching instances uses FileLock to prevent multiple instances being launched together.

+This can fail if `ToribashControl` instances are using different Toribash executables.